Washi1337/ctf-writeups/writeups/flare-on/2025/8/index.md

 We know the algorithm, we know the expected final value (`0x5b735c36628fcab`), now it is just a matter of finding the right input sequence that results in the right hash value.

-To do this, we can observe a couple key insights:
+To do this, we can observe a couple key insights about the whole construction:
 - `magic` is very simple and deterministic.
-- All calls to `magic(i)` form a constant sequence independent of the pass code.
+- This means all calls to `magic(i)` form a constant sequence independent of the pass code.
 - While `magic(i << 8 | c)` is not constant (it depends on the input character), there are only 10 possible digits (`0`-`9`) for each character in the pass code.
-Furthermore, it also does not depend on any previous characters.
+Furthermore, it also does not depend on the result of any of the previous digits.
 - Finally, the checksum is computed by using 64-bit additions, which has a very low chance for wrapping around given the values that `magic` returns.

 As each digit in the checksum is used independently of each other in the final checksum, each digit will have a unique but fixed _contribution_ to the final summation.